VikramChandraNarra/VikramChandraNarra/README.md

 CS Specialist: Entrepreneurship @ UofT
 --------------------------------------

-I'm Vikram, a Tech Enthusiast, Full Stack Developer, Entry ML Engineer and the CTO of Cobuild working in Toronto, CA.
+I'm Vikram, a Tech Enthusiast, Full Stack Developer, and and Entre ML Engineer working in Toronto, CA.

 I develop innovative solutions to problems to help us live happier, and live more productive lives.